farazhariyani/farazhariyani/README.md

 ### Hi there, I'm Faraz 👋

+## Media Solutions & Automation - Junior Associate at Merkle Sokrati

-## An enthusiastic individual, M.Sc. in IT & certified by IBM Cognitive Class in Python for Data Science and familiar with IT tools like MS Office, Tableau, Power BI
+- 🌱 IBM Cognitive Class in Python for Data Science

-- 🌱 I have completed 7 months of internship as a Data Scientist
-- 👯 I am actively looking for job opportunitues
 - ⚡ Fun fact: I love to watch and play cricket